DigitalPublishingToolkit/TOD50/md/02introductionENG.md

 traces of paranoia in the production and circulation of memes and fake news using philosophical concepts of rhetorics and simulacra.
-Viviane Borelli and Isabel Löfgren discuss the intersection of humor and politics using the emblematic case of the 'Truck Patriot' meme, an anti-Bolsonaro internet phenomenon that challenged the extreme right dominance on social media on one hand but fueled more hatred from *Bolsonarists* on the other.
+Viviane Borelli and Isabel Löfgren discuss the intersection of humor and politics using the emblematic case of the \'Truck Patriot\' meme, an anti-Bolsonaro internet phenomenon that challenged the extreme right dominance on social media on one hand but fueled more hatred from *Bolsonarists* on the other.
 Isabel Löfgren created a visual essay based on the meme.
-Apoena Canuto Cosenza identifies narrative and political continuities between fascism and Bolsonarism, comparing the 8 January 2023 insurrection to Mussolini’s *March on Rome* in 1922.
+Apoena Canuto Cosenza identifies narrative and political continuities between fascism and Bolsonarism, comparing the 8 January 2023 insurrection to Mussolini's *March on Rome* in 1922.
 Closing the first part, Aline Roes Dalmolin and Maria Eduarda Mathias discuss Bolsonarist mobilizations on social media platforms that led to the events of 8 January.